decretist/Dissertation/Chapter2/chapter2.md

 things for clarifying and explicating the opinions of the holy [Fathers]."[^a]

+In the preface to his commentary on the *Sentences* of Peter Lombard, Bonaventure asks "what is the efficient cause or author of this book?", and answers that "Peter Lombard, bishop of Paris, is the author of this book."
+He notes that "the mode of authorship is four-fold", and distinguishes the roles of *scriptor*, *compilator*, *commentator*, and *auctor*, on the basis of the use they make of "the words of other men" (*aliena*) and their own (*sua*):

+> Someone else writes the words of other men and also of his own, but with his own forming the principle part and those of others being annexed merely by way of confirmation, and such a person should be called an author [*auctor*].[^b]

+He therefore concludes that:

+> Such was the Master [Peter Lombard], who put forward [*ponit*] his own opinions, and confirmed [them] from the opinions of the Fathers.
+Whence he truly ought to be called the author of this book.[^c]

+Although Bonaventure's question is stated in the fashionable terms of thirteenth-century Aristotelian scholastic jargon about causation, his answer that Peter Lombard can be considered the author of the *Sentences* can be transferred directly to Gratian and the *Decretum*: by the logic of Bonaventure's argument, Gratian ought to be considered the author of the *Decretum*.

 ---

 Gratian was working within a well-established genre of academic writing in medieval Latin literature, the canonical collection.[^11] The *Decretum* followed in the footsteps of any number of systematic